QuTiP-BoFiN: A bosonic and fermionic numerical hierarchical-equations-of-motion library with applications in light-harvesting, quantum control, and single-molecule electronics: Fermionic Environments

 \subsection{Code Functionality}

 The functionality of the fermionic solver is largely the same as the bosonic one.
 Each bath is specified via its decomposition into correlation functions, and the associated system operator coupling operator should be provided as a single operator associated with the coupling to the $d_k$ modes in the bath (i.e., the single fermion $c$ in the examples below).
+We provide a Matsubara (\code{LorentzianBath}) and Pade decomposition (\code{LorentzianPadeBath}) of the Lorentzian spectral density given in \eqref{Jf}, or a generic bath (\code{FermionicBath}).
 Examples of this functionality can be found in the documentation and the example notebooks \cite{examindex}.